Álvaro d'Ors Pérez-Peix

-Álvaro Jordi d'Ors Rovira y Pérez-Peix (14 April 1915 – 1 February 2004) was a Spanish scholar of Roman law, currently considered one of the best 20th-century experts on the field; he served as professor at the universities of Santiago de Compostela and Pamplona.
+Álvaro Jordi d'Ors Pérez-Peix (14 April 1915 – 1 February 2004) was a Spanish scholar of Roman law, currently considered one of the best 20th-century experts on the field; he served as professor at the universities of Santiago de Compostela and Pamplona.
 He was also theorist of law and political theorist, responsible for development of Traditionalist vision of state and society.
 Politically he supported the Carlist cause.
 Though he did not hold any official posts within the organization, he counted among top intellectuals of the movement; he was member of the advisory council of the Carlist claimant.

 Family and youth

 The Ors family has been for centuries related to Catalonia, its origins traced back to Lerida.
 The great-grandfather of Álvaro, Joan Ors Font, was the native of Sabadell; his son and Álvaro's paternal grandfather, José Ors Rosal, settled in Barcelona and since the 1880s he practiced as doctor in the Santa Creu hospital.
 He married a girl from an enriched indiano family, born in Cuba though related to Vilafranca del Penedès.
 Their son and the father of Álvaro, Eugenio Ors Rovira (1881-1954), in the 1910s emerged among protagonists of cultural life in Catalonia; he later changed his surname to d’Ors.
 In the 1920s he grew to nationally recognized figure as publisher, essayist, art critic, writer and philosopher; in the Francoist Spain he held high jobs related to culture.
 Currently he is considered one of key representatives of late Spanish Modernism and Catalan cultural renaissance.
 In 1906 he married María Pérez Peix (1879-1972), daughter to a successful textile business entrepreneur from Barcelona; a cultured person with artistic penchant, she tried her hand in music, dance, guitar, photography and especially sculpture.